top of page

 What does LICAP stand for?

 LICAP stands for Lateral Intercostal Artery Perforator.
-It refers to the small blood vessels (perforators) that branch from the intercostal arteries along the side of the chest wall, which supply blood to the tissue used in this flap procedure.
+It refers to the small blood vessels (perforators) that branch from the intercostal arteries along the side of the chest wall, which feed the tissue used in this flap.

-Is the LICAP flap performed at the same time as the lumpectomy?
+Is the LICAP flap done at the same time as the lumpectomy?

-Yes, the LICAP flap is typically performed immediately following tumor removal during the same operation.
-This oncoplastic approach means you only undergo one surgery and one recovery period.
-In some cases, it can also be performed as a delayed procedure to correct deformities from a previous lumpectomy.
+Yes.
+The LICAP flap is usually done right after the tumour is removed, in the same operation.
+This oncoplastic approach means just one surgery and one recovery.
+In some cases, it can also be done later, to correct a dent left by an earlier lumpectomy.

 Will I lose muscle function from a LICAP flap?

-No. One of the major advantages of the LICAP flap is that it does not sacrifice any muscle tissue.
-The flap consists of skin and fat only, with its blood supply coming through perforator vessels.
-This preserves full muscle function at the donor site.
+No. One of the big advantages of the LICAP flap is that it sacrifices no muscle.
+The flap is skin and fat only, with its blood supply coming through the perforator vessels.
+This keeps full muscle function at the donor site.

-Can the LICAP flap be combined with radiation therapy?
+Can the LICAP flap be combined with radiation?

 Yes.
-The LICAP flap can be performed before radiation therapy as part of the initial oncoplastic surgery.
-Bringing healthy, non-irradiated tissue into the breast can actually be beneficial, as it provides robust blood supply to the area that will receive radiation.
-Your radiation oncologist and surgeon will coordinate the treatment plan.
+The LICAP flap can be done before radiation, as part of the first oncoplastic surgery.
+Bringing healthy, non-radiated tissue into the breast can actually help, because it gives a strong blood supply to the area that will receive radiation.
+Your radiation doctor and surgeon will coordinate the plan.

 How visible will the scars be?

-The donor site scar on the lateral chest wall is typically well-concealed beneath the bra line or in the natural fold under the arm.
-Over time, scars fade significantly.
-Most patients report that the scars are barely noticeable once fully healed.
+The donor scar on the side of the chest is usually well hidden under the bra line, or in the natural fold under the arm.
+Over time, scars fade a lot.
+Most patients say the scars are barely noticeable once fully healed.

 Written by Dr. Mahyar Foumani, plastic and reconstructive surgeon specializing in breast reconstruction.
 Based on the book 'Breast Reconstruction Explained.'